 Receive occasional emails with exclusive content, blog updates, and special offers

-It’s simple enough to calculate how long it’ll take you to lose weight - I’ll give you the numbers for that shortly - but first you’ll need to understand some basic nutrition psychology.
+It’s simple enough to calculate how long it takes to lose weight - I’ll give you the numbers for that shortly - but first you’ll need to understand some basic nutrition psychology.
 Consider this a crash course in the science of weight loss.

 It’s important to remember that there’s more to changing your eating habits than the logical framework I’m about to demonstrate.
 As much as we like to think we’re rational people, humans are emotional beings!
 The purpose of this post is to strip the science down to the essential facts, and help you release any unnecessary mental restrictions around nutrition.
 From there you’ll not only be able to get a frame of reference of how long it’ll take you to lose weight, but the process should also feel a little easier.

 Losing weight and changing your habits can be a long and challenging journey - not to mention an emotional one.
-Trust me when I say it's better to do things properly from the beginning.
+Believe me, it's best to do things properly from the beginning.
 Too many people get caught in the trap of dieting and bingeing, 12 week transformations, 7 day weight loss programmes and the like.
 Even if these strategies get you short term results, in the long run they waste a lot more time as it's likely you'll find yourself back where you started not long after coming off the diet or meal plan.
 Aim for sustainable behaviour changes, and keep working the issue until you see the results you want.
 A healthy attitude to failure is essential for long term success.

 Whether we’re talking about nutrition for health, performance or weight loss, you’ve got three priorities, or levels to work through.
 In order of importance from highest to lowest: